bariiss/whatismyip/README.md

-# Go IP Geolocation CLI Tool
+# WhatIsMyIP: A Go CLI Tool for Fetching Your IP

-This tool is a simple command line interface (CLI) application, written in Go, which fetches and displays your current IP and geolocation information.
+WhatIsMyIP is a simple command-line interface (CLI) application written in Go that fetches and displays your current IP and associated details.

-## How it Works
+## Overview

 The application sends a HTTP GET request to [ip-api.com](http://ip-api.com/json/), a free, non-login IP Geolocation API.
-The API returns a JSON response with the IP and geolocation details, which the application parses and displays in a human-readable format.
+The API responds with a JSON containing details about the IP, which the application parses and displays in a human-readable format.

-The displayed details include the following:
+The application presents the following details:

 - IP
 - Country